prashanthprabhu24/Cryptography/README.md

 The purpose of cryptography is to make difficult to understand for others on private communication messages between two people.</br>
 So that your messages are protected as secret from others.
 No body knows what message you sent except you and the reciever.</br>

+### Objective :
-Here You will Learn what are different ways you can protect your data and messages and how it works and why it works.</br>
+1. Here You will Learn what are different ways you can protect your data and messages and how it works and why it works.</br>
-Also we convert messages to some code and again back to the original messages.</br>
+1. Also we convert messages to some code and again back to the original messages.</br>
-Then we will see how you can hack into other crypto algorithms.
+1. Then we will see how you can hack into other crypto algorithms.
 (Its not illegal on Crypto algorithms we crack).</br>

+### Pre-Requisite :
-You Have to know Nothing but few basics of Python Programming.
+1. You Have to know Nothing but few basics of Python Programming.
 (To Learn Python: https://github.com/prashanthprabhu24/LearnPython (Course 2 only) )

 The development of the electric telegraph in the early 19th century allowed for near-instant communication through wires across continents.
 This was much faster than sending a horseback rider carrying a bag of letters.
 However, the telegraph couldn’t directly send written letters drawn on paper.
 Instead it could send electric pulses.
 A short pulse is called a “dot” and a long pulse is called a “dash”.